 4.1.2 DQN Agent Target Model Update

 This controls how often the DQN network is updated.
-We have changed its value from 0.01 to 10000 to follow the Google DeepMind code based on the blog (https://towardsdatascience.com/tutorial-double-deep-q-learning-with-dueling-network-architectures-4c1b3fb7f756).
+We have changed its value from 0.01 to 10,000 to follow the Google DeepMind code based on the blog (https://towardsdatascience.com/tutorial-double-deep-q-learning-with-dueling-network-architectures-4c1b3fb7f756).

 4.1.3 Policy

 The policy definition code is shown below, and we have learned that the policy makes the most significant differences on the system results.
-We have tested for Annealing Epsilon Greedy policy and Boltzmann Q Policy, and the training resutls are shown in Fig 4-3 and Fig 4-4.
+We have tested for Annealing Epsilon Greedy Policy and Boltzmann Q Policy, and the training results are shown in Fig 4-3 and Fig 4-4.

 policy = LinearAnnealedPolicy(EpsGreedyQPolicy(),